Höðr: Gesta Danorum

 As news of Balderus's efforts reaches Hotherus, he and his allies resolve to attack Balderus.
 A great naval battle ensues where the gods fight on the side of Balderus.
 Thoro in particular shatters all opposition with his mighty club.
 When the battle seems lost, Hotherus manages to hew Thoro's club off at the haft and the gods are forced to retreat.
 Gelderus perishes in the battle and Hotherus arranges a funeral pyre of vessels for him.
 After this battle Hotherus finally marries Nanna.
 Balderus is not completely defeated and shortly afterwards returns to defeat Hotherus in the field.
 But Balderus's victory is without fruit for he is still without Nanna.
 Lovesick, he is harassed by phantoms in Nanna's likeness and his health deteriorates so that he cannot walk but has himself drawn around in a cart.

+Hotherus learned of the death of King Rolf Kraki, whose father had slain Hotherus' father Hodbrodd.
+He took a fleet to Denmark and was appointed king.
+Shortly afterwards, he also heard of the death of his brother Athisl, and also became king of Sweden.

 After a while Hotherus and Balderus have their third battle and again Hotherus is forced to retreat.
 Weary of life because of his misfortunes, he plans to retire and wanders into the wilderness.
 In a cave he comes upon the same maidens he had met at the start of his career.
 Now they tell him that he can defeat Balderus if he gets a taste of some extraordinary food which had been devised to increase the strength of Balderus.
 Encouraged by this, Hotherus returns from exile and once again meets Balderus in the field.
 After a day of inconclusive fighting, he goes out during the night to spy on the enemy.
 He finds where Balderus's magical food is prepared and plays the lyre for the maidens preparing it.
 While they don't want to give him the food, they bestow on him a belt and a girdle which secure victory.
 Heading back to his camp, Hotherus meets Balderus and plunges his sword into his side.
+Despite realising that it was a mortal wound, Balderus insists on being carried back into battle on a litter.
 After three days, Balderus dies from his wound.

-Many years later, Bous, the son of Othinus and Rinda, avenges his brother by killing Hotherus in a duel.
+Many years later, Bous, the son of Othinus and Rinda, returns to avenge his brother by killing Hotherus.
+Hotherus foresees that he will die in the battle and asks the assembly of elders to pass the kingship to his son Rorik, which they do.
+Hotherus faces Bous in battle and is killed, but Bous also dies the next day from his wounds.

-Chronicon Lethrense and Annales Lundenses

-There are also two lesser-known DanishLatin chronicles, the Chronicon Lethrense and the Annales Lundenses, of which the latter is included in the former.
-These two sources provide a second euhemerized account of Höðr's slaying of Balder.

-It relates that Hother was the king of the Saxons, son of Hothbrod, the daughter of Hadding.
-Hother first slew Othen's (i.e., Odin's) son Balder in battle and then chased Othen and Thor.
-Finally, Othen's son Both killed Hother.
-Hother, Balder, Othen, and Thor were incorrectly considered to be gods.
+Gesta Danorum på danskæGesta Danorum på danskæ is an Old Danish work based, in part on Saxo's Gesta Danorum and another Latin chronicle called the Chronicon Lethrense.
+It contains a second, briefer euhemerized account of Höðr's slaying of Balder, as follows:

+After this, Hother's son Rorik Slengeborre, aka Rake, became king.